Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Dataset Generation

 \subsection{Fine-tuning Dataset Construction}

 Based on the reviewed high-quality agent behavioral trajectories, we construct datasets for fine-tuning.
-We adopt \textit{Aligner}’s \cite{ji2024aligner} two-stage fine-tuning method.
-In the first stage, we construct a warm-up dataset to prime the model and preserve its ability to output safe thoughts unchanged.
-In the second stage, we construct a core fine-tuning dataset to train the model to correct unsafe thoughts.
+We follow a two-stage fine-tuning scheme.
+In the first stage, we build a warm-up dataset to prime the model and preserve its ability to leave safe thoughts unchanged.
+In the second stage, we build a core fine-tuning dataset to train the model to minimally correct unsafe thoughts into safer alternatives, improving behavioral safety while preserving the usefulness of the original reasoning.

-The warm-up dataset adopts a triplet format ($I$-$T$-$T$), where each sample consists of an instruction ($I$), a safe thought ($T$), and the same safe thought ($T$).
-An example is shown in Figure \ref{warmup_dataset}.
-The core fine-tuning dataset also uses a triplet format ($I$-$T$-$C$), where each sample consists of an instruction ($I$), an unsafe thought ($T$), and its corresponding corrected thought ($C$).
-An example is shown in Figure \ref{sft_dataset}.
+The warm-up dataset uses a triplet format ($I$–$T$–$T$), where each sample consists of an instruction ($I$), a safe thought ($T$), and the same safe thought ($T$).
+An example is shown in Figure~\ref{warmup_dataset}.
+The core fine-tuning dataset also uses a triplet format ($I$–$T$–$C$), where each sample consists of an instruction ($I$), an unsafe thought ($T$), and its corresponding corrected thought ($C$).
+An example is shown in Figure~\ref{sft_dataset}.

 All samples are derived from the generated behavioral trajectories.
-Specifically, for each interaction round, we extract the generated thought and its safety label.
-If the label is safe, the thought is included in the warm-up dataset.
-If unsafe, both the thought and its corrected version are included in the core fine-tuning dataset.
-The instruction field of each sample is constructed by concatenating the instruction with the full interaction history of thoughts and observations.
+For each interaction round, we extract the generated thought and its safety label.
+If the label is safe, the thought is included in the warm-up dataset; if unsafe, the thought and its corrected version are included in the core fine-tuning dataset.
+The instruction field of each sample is constructed by concatenating the original instruction with the full interaction history of thoughts and observations.
 We mark thoughts with \texttt{<thought>} and \texttt{</thought>} and observations with \texttt{<observation>} and \texttt{</observation>} to preserve contextual information.